—We Also Walk Dogs: Plot summary

 General Services is a very successful company that provides various personal services such as shopping for you or walking your dogs or supplying a host for a party, but also proudly advertises that no job is too large.
 One ad campaign idea which the staff discusses is "Want somebody murdered?
 Then DON'T call General Services.
 But for anything else, call....
 It Pays!".
 The business model involves knowing to whom to subcontract work.
 The technology used involves rapid access to client data and the use of personal, portable telephones.

 The company is asked to do the impossible: enable an interplanetary conference to be held on Earth, whose strong gravity is inhospitable to many of the native races of other planets and moons in the solar system.
 The solution of holding the conference on Mars or Luna is considered politically unacceptable.

 In a side plot, the team also have to deal with a rich woman who wants to visit her son recuperating from a skiing injury over a thousand miles away while simultaneously conducting a fashionable party at her home.
 The solution is to conduct her to her son's side while using 3-D projection to have her appear at the party.
 They charge a hefty fee for this.
 The fee is doubled when the woman selfishly tries to insist on hiring one of the team as her personal social secretary.

 Much of the action of the story is not, as one might expect, about the science or engineering of creating an antigravity device to allow the conference to take place, but about how to persuade the world's leading physicist, a Dr. O'Neill, to undertake the job.
 O'Neill is too wealthy to be tempted by money, but longs to possess a museum piece, a Chinese porcelain bowl called "The Flower of Forgetfulness".
 The team have to find a way to get the bowl from its current location in a London museum.
 This involves the creation of a duplicate and some underhand tactics.
 When they receive it, they discover that it is indeed one of the most beautiful objects imaginable.

-The anti-gravity generator is created and O'Neill, who is a recluse, requests payment.
-The team agree, but with one condition: that they themselves be allowed to view the bowl from time to time.
+The anti-gravity generator is created, the government's conference goes well, and O'Neill is paid and receives the bowl.
+General Services also asserts ownership of the anti-gravity invention, against the government's attempts to claim it.
+O'Neill was under salaried contract at the time, with the bowl as a bonus, so by law General Services would own all the work that he did for them.
+O'Neill would have helped the government to grab the invention, but the team asks him for one condition: that the three of them, personally, be allowed to visit and view the bowl from time to time.
 Caught by surprise, he agrees and begins to regard them as potential friends.

-The company also asserts ownership of the device against the government's attempts to claim it.
-O'Neill was under salaried contract at the time, with the bowl as a bonus, so under normal law General Services owns all his work.
-With some legal maneuvering, and allowing the government agent himself to buy stock in a company to hold the patents, they manage to turn an even bigger profit.